Serbia in the Eurovision Song Contest 2017: Semi-final

 Tijana Bogićević took part in technical rehearsals on 4 and 7 May, followed by dress rehearsals on 11 and 12 May.
 This included the jury show on 11 May where the professional juries of each country watched and voted on the competing entries.

-The Serbian performance featured Tijana Bogićević performing in a silver leotard with white flowing fabrics covering the sleeves and bottom half together with a male ballet dancer.
+The Serbian performance featured Tijana Bogićević performing in a silver leotard with white flowing fabrics covering the sleeves and bottom half together with a ballet dancer Boris Vidaković.
 The stage lighting and background LED screens predominantly displayed dark blue colours and bubbles of water bursting out.
 In regards to the staging, Bogićević commented: "The song is basically a love song about a woman who is deeply in love and losing her mind.
 We decided to put in a little twist at the end of the performance – you really don't have to fall deep, you can save yourself."
 Tijana Bogićević was joined by three off-stage backing vocalists: Jelena Đurić, Sanja Bogosavljević and Jelena Pajić.

 At the end of the show, Serbia was not announced among the 10 qualifying entries in the second semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Serbia placed eleventh in the semi-final, receiving a total of 105 points: 50 points from the televoting and 55 points from the juries.
+It was later revealed that Serbia placed eleventh in the semi-final, receiving a total of 98 points: 45 points from the televoting and 53 points from the juries, missing the qualification by just 3 points.

 Voting

-Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
+Voting during the three shows involved each country awarding two sets of points from 1–8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with their names published before the contest to ensure transparency.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

 Below is a breakdown of points awarded to Serbia and awarded by Serbia in the second semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows: